Building 33/400, Room 3412 | |

 Research

-Our research focuses on the simulation of high-enthalpy flows such as the atmospheric reentry of a hypersonic vehicle.
+Our research focuses on the simulation of high-enthalpy flows such as the atmospheric reentry of a hypersonic glide vehicle (HGV).
 The research is conducted in close collaboration with IABG mbH, a German engineering firm in the automotive, aerospace, defense and security sector.
-My aim is to develop, implement, and use computational fluid mechanics tools to estimate aerothermodynamic loads on such a vehicle.

-We have recently generated solutions for a generic 3D hypersonic glide vehicle at various inflow conditions and angles of attack.
+In 2022, we have generated equilibrium solutions for a generic 3D hypersonic glide vehicle at various inflow conditions and angles of attack.
 In addition, radiation calculations for the FIRE II capsule have been completed.
+In 2023 we presented first results of thermo-chemical nonequilibrium solutions.
+In 2024, we presented radiation calculations for the divergent heat flux in the gas phase; and estimated the radiation signature of an object as seen from a sensor.

 Generic HGV Geometry | Comparison of 0 and 20 degree angle of attack - temperature profile with streamlines and Mach lines | Radiation heat flux of FIRE II |